Children outgrow their clothing and toys quickly, making children's items a great source of high-quality second-hand goods.

 For general reuse tips, visit reuse it nyc.

 If you cannot find a second home for your children's items, visit residential disposal guidelines to find out how to recycle or discard them.
 If predominantly metal or rigid plastic, they can be placed with your metal, glass, plastic, & carton recycling.
-All other items can be placed out with regular or bulk refuse.
+Please avoid putting batteries in with your recycling as they are a fire hazard.
+All other items can be placed out with regular trash or bulk refuse.

 back to top | back to reuse it nyc